MattJBorowski1991/TensorCorePTX/README.md

 ![NCU Metrics Chart](prof/md/run1/ncu_metrics_chart.png)

-Six FP16 GEMM kernels were profiled with Nsight Compute across matrix sizes N = 512 → 8192 (square, FP16 inputs, FP32 accumulation).
 The four tracked metrics — GFLOPS, Compute (SM) Throughput %, Achieved Occupancy %, and L1/TEX Cache Throughput % — reveal two distinct operating regimes separated by an L2 capacity cliff between N = 4096 and N = 8192.

 **Compute-bound regime (N ≤ 4096):** All kernels sustain 1,280–1,500 GFLOPS. `fp16_ptx_manual_pack` has the highest Compute (SM) % (~57%) and `fp16_ptx_k8` is second (~47%), but both are still slower than `fp16_wmma` — the baseline WMMA intrinsic path.
 The penalty ranges from +1% (`ptx_mma`, `ptx_k8`) up to +22% (`ptx_manual_pack`) at N = 512 due to unrecovered packing overhead at small tile counts.
 No hand-written PTX variant outperforms the compiler-optimised WMMA path in this regime.

 **Memory-bound regime (N ≥ 8192):** Once the matrices (~537 MB combined at N = 8192, FP16 A/B + FP32 C) exceed L2 capacity, every kernel stalls on DRAM.
 L1/TEX throughput collapses from ~90% to ~38%, GFLOPS halves to 620–666, and all slowdown differences shrink to < 1%.
 The instruction mix becomes irrelevant — bandwidth is the sole bottleneck.

 **`fp16_ptx_fp16acc` occupancy anomaly:** Using FP16 accumulators halves the accumulator register count, lifting Achieved Occupancy to 70–82% vs 56–66% for all other kernels.
 Despite this, GFLOPS are not higher — confirming that occupancy alone does not drive throughput when the kernel is not latency-limited by a warp-count shortage.

-**Next steps:** (1) verify tensor-core `mma` instructions are actually being issued via `inst_executed_pipe_tensor`; (2) profile DRAM bandwidth to quantify saturation at large sizes; (3) improve shared-memory tiling to recover L1/TEX utilisation in the compute-bound region; (4) extend triple-buffered `cp.async` pipeline (`ptx_3stage`) more aggressively to mask L2 latency at the cliff boundary.

 | Kernel | SRAM→Regs | mma.sync shape | Acc type | Pipeline | Notes |
 |---|---|---|---|---|---|